mminichino/sampleapp-kubernetes/README.md

 1) Install OpenEBS into your cluster
 2) Configure cStor and create a storage class called openebs-cstor
+3) See example YAML files in the examples directory

 ```
 $ git clone https://github.com/mminichino/sampleapp-kubernetes